benchmarkstudios/slackbox/README.md

 Make a note of the `key`, `secret` and `callback URI` too, as you'll need these later as well.

+Also, don't forget to make a playlist.
+If you do this through [Spotify's web interface](http://play.spotify.com) then the `playlist identifier` will be the last segment of the URI - make a note of this too!
+If there's a better way of finding this out, we're all ears.

 ###Environment variables

 Once you've cloned slackbox or hit the "Deploy with Heroku" button you'll need to setup the following environment variables.
 These can either be stored in a `.env` or set up as config variables in Heroku.